sjkelly486/GetCleanCourseProject/README.md

 ##Original Experimental Team
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory
-DITEN - Universit‡ degli Studi di Genova.
+DITEN - Universit√† degli Studi di Genova.
 Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws
 www.smartlab.ws
 ==================================================================

-##Original Study Design - Explanation copied from original experimental team.
+## Original Study Design - Explanation copied from original experimental team.
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.